 Important information for Maine Veteran Benefits:

 Your eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
-Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.
+Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, or Coast Guard or as a commissioned officer of the Public Health Service, the Environmental Services Administration, or the National Oceanic and Atmospheric Administration.

 Any Veteran discharged from the military under the conditions of “Dishonorable” due to bad conduct discharges issued by general courts-martial may bar VA benefits.
 Veterans in prison and parolees may be eligible for certain VA benefits.
 VA regional offices can clarify the eligibility of prisoners, parolees, and individuals with multiple discharges issued under differing conditions.

-*This information is accurate as of December 2019
+*This information is accurate as of November 2023

 Maine Veteran Benefits